Maternity, paternity and parental leave: employer guide

 ACAS offer employers further information and guidance on how to treat pregnant or maternity leave employees fairly.

-Find more information on the ACAS website
+Find more information on the ACAS website.

 Equality and Human Rights Commission

-The Equality and Human Rights Commission offer help and support to both employers and employees
+The Equality and Human Rights Commission (EHRC) offer help and support to both employers and employees.
+This includes standard letters and templates employers can use with staff.

 Working Families